cdktf/cdktf-provider-gitlab/docs/projectVariable.python.md

 Defaults to all environment (`*`).
 Note that in Community Editions of Gitlab, values other than `*` will cause inconsistent plans.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/project_variable#environment_scope ProjectVariable#environment_scope}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.9.0/docs/resources/project_variable#environment_scope ProjectVariable#environment_scope}

----

-##### `id`<sup>Optional</sup> <a name="id" id="@cdktf/provider-gitlab.projectVariable.ProjectVariable.Initializer.parameter.id"></a>

-- *Type:* str

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/gitlabhq/gitlab/17.8.0/docs/resources/project_variable#id ProjectVariable#id}.

-Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
-If you experience problems setting this value it might not be settable.
-Please take a look at the provider documentation to ensure it should be settable.

 ---